prathapreddy123/Projects/Powershell/ReadMeFormat.md

 * PubSub Topic

 ### Creating the Schema File
-The schema file used to generate JSON messages with fake data is based on the [json-data-generator](https://github.com/vincentrussell/json-data-generator) library.
+The schema file used to generate JSON messages with fake data  based on the [json-data-generator](https://github.com/vincentrussell/json-data-generator) library.
 This library allows for the structuring of a sample JSON schema and injection of common faker functions to instruct the data generator of what type of fake data to create in each field.
 See the